paulxu1234/ameba_docs/source/application_note/gcc_build_environment.rst

 The steps to prepare GCC environment are as follows:

-1. Download MSYS2 from its official website .
+1. Download MSYS2 from its official website.

 2. Run the installer.
-MSYS2 requires 64\-bit Windows 7 or newer.
+MSYS2 requires 64-bit Windows 7 or newer.

 3. Enter your desired \ ``Installation Folder``\ \ `` ``\ (ASCII, no accents, spaces nor symlinks, short path)